 Can diabetes in animals be managed?
 For most animals, diabetes is managed long term by the injection of insulin once or twice a day by the owner or caretaker.
 While some diabetic cats can be treated with oral medications instead of injections, oral medications are rarely effective in dogs.
 According to the College of Veterinary Medicine at Washington State University, there are three general types of insulin used in dogs and cats:

 Pharmaguy interviews David P. Tusa, CEO and President of Sharps Compliance, who describes the Sharps Patient Support System and how his company collects data from sharps containers to determine whether patients are adhering to their medication therapies.

 In Part 1 of Hazardous Waste in Healthcare, we defined hazardous wastes.
 In Part 2, we will discuss identifying hazardous waste in your facility, as well as proper containment, transport, treatment, recordkeeping, and training.

 Proper hazardous waste determination is essential to the success of the healthcare facility’s hazardous waste management program.
 The RCRA regulations at 40 CFR §262.11 require that any person who produces or generates a waste must determine if that waste is hazardous.
 These same regulations present the steps in the hazardous waste identification process.
 All healthcare facilities should have a program in place that manages hazardous waste according to not only federal RCRA regulations but also any local, city, and state regulations that may apply.

-Continue reading “Hazardous Waste in Healthcare, Part 1: DEFINING HAZARDOUS WASTE”
+Continue reading “Hazardous Waste in Healthcare, Part 2: MANAGING YOUR HAZARDOUS WASTE”